Southwest England UK Travel Guide

 Emergency: Dial 999

 For non-urgent medical advice, dial 111.
-This service guides you to the most suitable local service.
+This assistance guides you to the most suitable local service.
 Visitors from outside the EU/EEA may face charges for NHS services, except for emergency treatment in an Accident & Emergency (A&E) department.

 Pharmacies are widely available for prescription refills and getting over-the-counter medications.